Steve woke to the sounds of crickets chirping, and something shifting, like soft footfalls in the grass.

 “Because?”
 Steve prompted.

 “Because…” Tony moved forward tentatively, placing his hands on Steve’s knees and leaning towards him.
 He hesitated for just a moment and looked Steve in the eyes, but Steve didn’t push him away.
-Tony closed the last of the gap between them, pressing a tentative kiss to his lips.
+Steve closed the last of the gap between them, pressing a tentative kiss to his lips.
 His mouth was soft and undemanding, but Tony pulled back before it could become anything more than a chaste peck on the lips.

 He pulled back only a few inches, and Steve curled a hand around his wrist, brushing his thumb over the pulse point in slow circles.
 “Because I was sure I’d ruined my chances for this forever,” Tony said.